CLabeeu123/Scraper/2)MongoDB.md

 Now that we have scraped our website we want to put our precious data into a DataBase.
 We will be working on a Ubuntu machine and also with python.
 <br>
+<h1>NOTE DO NOT FORGET TO PULL THE UPDATED CODE FIRST IN YOUR VM, EXPLAINED BELOW</h1>

 <h1>To install</h1>
 <h3>Extra library you need to install</h3>